OnlyJ22/StudyToWGU/CS 109/Ch8.md

 * **Outputs**: What the program produces
 * **Pseudocode**: Semi-programming language used for outlining algorithms

-Understood.
-Here is your content rewritten to **match exactly** the structure and formatting style of your original example — with **a single section**, proper use of `####` subsections, bullet points, numbered lists, dividers, tables, and summary — as per your instructions.

----

 ### Section 2: Algorithm Analysis

 #### Definition